sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/1-Introduction-to-Relational-Algebra-and-Basic-Operators.md

 Some of these are *like* programming languages while others are like a mathematical language.
 We'll learn about 3 querying languages:
 - Relational algebra - based on set theory.
 It's a procedural language.
-- Tuple relational calculus - based on proposition/predicate logic
+- Tuple relational calculus - based on proposition/predicate logic.
+It's a declarative language.
 - SQL - is *like* a programming language, used directly in the real world.
-It's an imperative language.
+It's a declarative language.

 ## Procedural vs Declarative languages
 - Procedural - C/C++/Java.
 Here we provide very clear and minute instructions. aka *we code the what and the how*.